Pre-requisites for Deploying NAI

 command will do this in a three-step process.

-- Upload it to the internal Harbor container registry
+to the jumphost VM local docker images store - Upload it to the internal Harbor container registry

 -